mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 ## Step7: Designing Dialog handles for the sequential flow of Dialog

-* Go to constructor of your componet Dialog class which created in step 4.
+* Go to constructor of your component Dialog class which created in step 4.
 There are available various type of Dialog flow.
 The simplest flow is considered as WaterfallDialog.
 Here we are going to implement waterfall Dialog.
-* Firstly create a list/array [Must be accessable with IEnumerable] of waterfall step
+* Firstly create a list/array [Must be accessible with IEnumerable] of waterfall step

 ```C#
 IList<WaterfallStep> waterfallSteps = new List<WaterfallStep>();
 ```

-* Now we have to save the names for various type of Dialog which we have to use in prompt option for collectiong user message.
+* Now we have to save the names for various type of Dialog which we have to use in prompt option for collections user message.
 Because we are using LUIS, so only text prompt is enough.
 But, for accessing flexibility of confirm prompt, choice prompt etc. we have to save these name.
 Before all, we save the name of Waterfall Dialog and after saving these names, we set initial Dialog id with name of waterfall to run the initial child Dialog.

 ```C#
 AddDialog(new WaterfallDialog(nameof(WaterfallDialog), waterfallSteps));